Neighbors 4 Neighbors Relief Fund To Help Haiti Earthquake Victims

 MIAMI (CBSMiami) – Neighbors 4 Neighbors has launched a relief drive for victims of the Haiti earthquake.

-On Saturday morning, a powerful 7.2 magnitude earthquake struck Haiti killing nearly 1,300 people.READ MORE: Out Of Work?
-These Places Are Hiring
+On Saturday morning, a powerful 7.2 magnitude earthquake struck Haiti killing nearly 1,300 people.READ MORE: Tropical Storm Grace Heading Toward Jamaica, Fred Soaking Georgia

 As they did after the 2010 quake, the South Florida organization is raising money to help the people of Haiti as they recover from Saturday’s tragedy.

-If you would like to donate money to the relief effort, point your cellphone at the QR code.READ MORE: Miami Weather: More Typical Summer Pattern Returns To South Florida
+If you would like to donate money to the relief effort, point your cellphone at the QR code.READ MORE: COVID-19 Testing Sites In South Florida

 You can also donate by texting HaitiFund to 41444.

-Click here to go directly to the website where you can make a donation.MORE NEWS: Tropical Depression Grace Approaching Dominican Republic, Fred Takes Aim At Panhandle
+Click here to go directly to the website where you can make a donation.MORE NEWS: COVID-19 Vaccination Sites In South Florida

 Monetary donations are best at this time.